 - Use “Extras”: These are items added to foods and drinks to enhance flavor and energy.
 For example, mix Carnation Breakfast Essentials® powder into a glass of whole milk, a yogurt smoothie or a milk shake.
 Try stirring Ovaltine® into a glass of milk.
 Add dried fruit or granola to yogurt, chop a hard-boiled egg into salad, or add chopped avocado (with a little lemon juice) to tuna or chicken salad.

 - Maximize Portions: You may also wonder how much food to offer your teen at meals and snacks.
 Paying attention to portions is a great idea for weight gain.
 First, think about how much your teen eats for most of her meals and snacks.
 Slowly try to increase the overall volume of food at each meal, starting with one meal.
 For example, try adding one food item to your teen’s typical breakfast.
-Add some fruit to cereal with whole milk.
-Then try increasing the amount of cereal.
 Try granola or any other calorie-rich cereal instead of lighter cereals such as Rice Krispies or Special K®.
 Once portions have increased over a few days at breakfast, focus on adding to dinner or lunch.
 Do the same with snacks.
-For example, instead of two small cookies with milk, offer 3 or 4 small cookies with a glass of whole milk.
+For example, instead of two small cookies, offer 3 or 4 small cookies with a glass of whole milk.